-UofL Campus Housing makes it our mission to promote a safe, convenient, inclusive and healthy living-learning environment in all of our residence halls.
+UofL University Housing makes it our mission to promote a safe, convenient, inclusive and healthy living-learning environment in all of our residence halls.
 We focus on providing opportunities in our halls which engage students and encourage their success here on campus.
 This includes making sure that all of our residents feel welcomed, valued, safe, and respected in our halls.
 In order to accommodate the preferences of our diverse student population, we are pleased to offer gender-inclusive housing options.
 We enjoy working with students of diverse gender identities and specific gender-related housing needs to ensure that they feel safe, supported, and included in our halls.

 Gender-Inclusive Housing Options